Alphabtw00/bundle-extension/README.md

 ### From Chrome Web Store (Coming Soon)
 1. Visit the Chrome Web Store
-2. Search for "Axiom TrenchBot Bundle Info" or use the direct link
+2. Search for "Axiom Bundle Info" or use the direct link
 3. Click "Add to Chrome"
 4. Confirm the installation